micahkepe/blog/content/43-monkeys/index.md

-Another big thing that we realized post-demo is that our initial conception of the game having procedurally generated levels might lead to unintended side effects like the troops getting stuck in walls or not being able to complete a level's required puzzle, so we are going to lean into more curated levels that we can test and refine.
+Another big thing that we realized post-demo is that our initial conception of the game having procedurally generated levels might lead to unintended side effects.
+For example, troops could get stuck in walls or not be able to complete a level's required puzzle.
+Because of this, we are going to lean into more curated levels that we can test and refine.

-**Shaders**
+### Shaders

 Shaders have been another interesting challenge.
 The largest conceptual change is that the shader coding paradigm is much different than a traditional piece